rockettheme/docs/Docs/wordpress/themes/ximenia/demo.md

 Recreating the Front Page
 =====
 The front page of the Ximenia demo sits apart from the rest of the page layouts in that it features the latest and greatest features of the blog.
-It's because of this that several widget and layout overrides were done.
+It is because of this that several widget and layout overrides were done.
 In this section, we'll break down the settings you'll need to recreate elements present in the front page of the Ximenia theme.

 Theme Settings
 -----